tedee-com/tedee-api-doc/docs/source/howtos/share-device.rst

 If user access was limited in time then it will expire automatically after the specified ``endDate``.

 Let's consider a different situation.
 Unfortunately, you need to fire one of your employees.
-In that case, you must call the :doc:Delete share <../endpoints/deviceshare/delete> endpoint to remove his access to the Lock.
+In that case, you must call the :doc:`Delete share <../endpoints/deviceshare/delete>` endpoint to remove his access to the Lock.

+To find the share, you need the **employee email** the share was created.
+Firstly, use :doc:`Get device shares <../endpoints/deviceshare/get-all>` to fetch all shares for the specific Tedee Lock, and later find the share using the ``userEmail``.

 **Sample request**